 - Find a comfortable position.
 Many people sit on the floor with their legs crossed and their spines tall.

 - Bring your awareness to the present.
 Once you’re sitting comfortably in a quiet area, start focusing your attention inward.
 Close your eyes and begin breathing.

-Yoga for anxiety – ancient exercise-based natural treatment for anxiety
+Yoga for anxiety: an ancient exercise-based natural treatment for anxiety

 Yoga for anxiety is one of the natural remedies for anxiety that is part of a more extensive system designed to prevent anxiety, panic attacks, stress, and depression.
 It is the perfect relationship technique for people seeking proper anxiety disorder treatment.
 Yoga creates peace within one’s psyche, advocating positive thought and serenity.
 Yoga combines physical exercises (the asana) with deep breathing (yoga Nidra), creating a genuinely tranquil emotional and spiritual experience.